 It’s a family camping trip to our facilities in Sai Kung East Country Park.
 We do a mix of fun and interesting land and water-based activities.
 Plus camp fires, cooking, night hikes, star-gazing, etc. A chance for parents and their kids to connect, learn and have fun together in an unspoiled rural landscape.

 FORMAT?
 1 night and 2 days

 WHERE?
 Our base at Tan Ka Wan is an isolated village of about 12 houses, in the north east of Hong Kong.
-Ten minutes by speedboat from Wong Shek Pier (terminus of bus#94) and opposite Tap Mun Island.
-There is a beautiful sheltered bay where we have our field centre (including a modern staff house, a workshop and storage facilities).
+Five minutes by speedboat from Wong Shek Pier (terminus of bus#94) and opposite Tap Mun Island.
+There is a beautiful sheltered bay where we have our field centre (including a modern staff house and storage facilities).

 WHO?
 For kids aged 7 or more.
 Parent(s) are welcome.

 WHERE DO WE SLEEP?
-Our Tan Ka Wan base includes a staff house.
-It has 3 bedrooms, one with a bunk bed and a single, one with 2 single beds and a big one with 4 or more z-beds.
-Plus we have many folding z-beds (i.e., camping beds).
+Our Tan Ka Wan base includes a staff house with 3 bedrooms – one with a bunk bed and a single, one with 2 single beds and a big one with 4 or more z-beds.
 Hot showers and toilets.
 Nice kitchen.
 Most groups of parents/kids that come with us want the adventure of camping, but with a relatively small group, it can flexible!
 And if the weather is poor, we often sleep in the house.
 It’s an ideal way to introduce first-timers to camping.